SeaQL/sea-streamer/README.md

 ### Producer

-A stream producer send messages to a broker, and the broker would forward to a node in the cluster.
+A stream producer send messages to a cluster, and the cluster would forward to a node in the cluster.
 There can be logic in how to shard a stream, but usually it's pseudo-random.

 According to the use case, there can be several durability requirements:

 1. fire and forget (at most once): basically no guarantee that a message will be persisted
 2. at least once: we would try to deliver the message only once, but might end up more than once upon network failure (basically we want to retry until we receive an ack)
-3. exactly once: basically the broker has to have a buffer to be able to remove duplicate messages, which means we cannot guarantee uniqueness across the entire stream, only a specific time window
+3. exactly once: basically the cluster has to have a buffer to be able to remove duplicate messages, which means we cannot guarantee uniqueness across the entire stream, only a specific time window

 ### Processor